 If you do want to still book directly with the providers, below is how you would go about it.

-Below are the steps to go about booking with Vertice on nights 1 & 2 (west to east).
+Below are the steps to go about booking with Vertice on nights 2, 3, 4, & 5.

-Step 7: Once you choose your accommodation and additional options (food, rental gear) for each night, click next.
-Here you will be given a summary page of your booking.
-From there, continue on to the next couple of pages where you will put in your personal details and pay for the reservation.
+- Step 8: Once you choose your accommodation and additional services (food, rental gear) for each night, click Continue.
+From there you will be shown your booking summary and you will have 25 minutes to then put in your personal details and pay for the reservation.

 Las Torres Booking